ranvis/php-ext-cbor/README.md

 CBOR has two types of strings: `byte string` (binary data) and `text string` (UTF-8 encoded string).
 PHP `string` type does not have this distinction.
 If you specify `CBOR_BYTE` flag (default) and/or `CBOR_TEXT` flag on decoding, those strings are decoded to PHP `string`.
-If the flag is not specified, it is decoded to `Cbor\Byte` and `Cbor\Text` object respectively.
+If the flags are not specified, strings are decoded to `Cbor\Byte` and `Cbor\Text` object respectively.
-On encoding PHP `string`, you must specify either of the flag so that the extension knows to which you want your string to be encoded.
+On encoding PHP `string`, you must specify either of the flag so that the extension knows to which you want your strings to be encoded.

 `CBOR_KEY_BYTE` and `CBOR_KEY_TEXT` are for strings of CBOR `map` keys.